sssolinjie/push/example/README.md

-# com.lianshi.cdwhg
+# lbwpush_example

-Demonstrates how to use the bdpush plugin.
+Demonstrates how to use the lbwpush plugin.

 ## Getting Started